Birthday and anniversary contest winner announced

 Drum roll

-Krissie Combs, who had her 11th birthday on Dec.
-21. Her birthday was posted by Pam Isenberg.
+Courtney Brooke Stephens, who had her birthday on Dec.
+25. Her birthday was posted by Loretta Stephens.

 Send a message to Monroe County Press or come by the office to claim your prize.